RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 - **Test samples** : Samples that are used to compute the running scores on the score board. (`test_samples.txt`)
 - **Final test samples** : Samples that will be used to compute the final score at the end of the challenge. (`final_test_samples.txt`)

-All samples are named `samples_XXXX` where XXXX is a decimal number.
+All samples are named `sample_XXXX` where XXXX is a decimal number.

 For the training set, there are also artificially generated outliers.
 For each sample there are the following outliers: